 Portrait by MP Brandt

-Early career experience as an e-commerce photographer brought studio lighting into their repertoire resulting in the approach to their condom series.
+Early career experience as a product photographer resulted in the approach to their condom series.
 Their still life and self portraiture practices submit to natural or environmental lighting for candid and intuitive self-expression.

 CV